NGSolve/ngsPETSc/paper/paper.md

 464858   |69            | 74    | 63  |8           |9                   |
 1855428  |142           | 148   | 127 |9           |10                  |

 Table 1: The number of degrees of freedom (DoFs) and the number of iterations required to solve the Poisson problem with different solvers.
-Each row corresponds to a level of unifrom refinement.
-As stopping criterion we used the relative residual equal to $10^{-6}$. *We choose to use PETSc BDDC with six subdomains. **Element-wise BDDC is a custom implementation of BDDC preconditioner in NGSolve.
+Each row corresponds to a level of uniform refinement.
+The conjugate gradient solve was terminated when the residual norm decreased by six orders of magnitude. *We choose to use PETSc BDDC with six subdomains. **Element-wise BDDC is a custom implementation of BDDC preconditioner in NGSolve.

 We next consider the Oseen problem, i.e.
 $$
 \nu\Delta \vec{u} +\vec{b}\cdot \nabla\vec{u} - \nabla p = \vec{f},
 \\ \quad \nabla \cdot \vec{u} = 0,
 $$
 We discretise this problem using high-order Hood-Taylor elements ($P_4$-$P_3$) on a unit square domain [@HT; @Boffi].
 We employ an augmented Lagrangian formulation to better enforce the incompressibility constraint.
-We present the performance of a two level additive Schwarz preconditioner with vertex-patch smoothing as fine level correction [@BenziOlshanskii; @FarrellEtAll].
+We present the performance of GMRES preconditioned with a two level additive Schwarz preconditioner with vertex-patch smoothing as fine level correction [@BenziOlshanskii; @FarrellEtAll].
 This preconditioner was built using ngsPETSc.
 The result for different viscosities $\nu$ are shown in Table 2, exhibiting reasonable robustness as the viscosity (and hence Reynolds number) changes.
 The full example, with more details, can be found in the [ngsPETSc documentation](https://ngspetsc.readthedocs.io/en/latest/PETScPC/oseen.py.html).

 Ref.
 Levels (N. DoFs) | $\nu=10^{-2}$|$\nu=10^{-3}$|$\nu=10^{-4}$|
 ----------------------|--------------|-------------|-------------|